winitzki/lamonte-jexer-wikis/widget-tterminalwindow.md

 TTerminalWindow
 ===============

 TTerminalWindow is a full-featured ECMA-48/ISO 6429/ANSI X3.64 type console window, including a scrollback buffer.
 It implements nearly all of VT100, VT102, and VT220 faithfully, and enough of XTERM to support terminfo-based applications and Jexer itself.
 TTerminalWindow can spawn a login shell or run any arbitrary command in a shell window.
+To the best of my knowledge, TTerminalWindow is also the only terminal widget available that can produce true double-width/double-height and sixel images while running itself inside xterm.

 ptypipe
 -------